wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.5.42 (2015//) =
+* Improvement: use wordpress is_email function to check for valid email addresses

 = 1.5.41 (2015/7/27) =
 * Feature: added placeholder #_EVENTCATEGORIES_CSS, returning a space-separated list of categories.
            Also, excluding categories is possible, like in #_EVENTCATEGORIES